-As the CHAIR-1 study is undertaken at the conceptual stage of the design process, it is difficult to Rev 2013-02-21 Page 7 of 11 indicate who should attend a CHAIR-1 meeting.
+As the CHAIR-1 study is undertaken at the conceptual stage of the design process, it is difficult to indicate who should attend a CHAIR-1 meeting.
 The appropriate participants will depend on the type of project being considered.
 Participants may include: architect, design manager, construction manager, safety specialist, client, construction foreperson, project managers, engineers and service consultants.
 A CHAIR-1 study provides an opportunity for people to contribute to improving safety using their specialized knowledge.
 By using a diverse group of people and a systematic methodology, the chance of overlooking a major problem is significantly reduced.